WHO Model List of Essential Medicines for Children

-The WHO Model List of Essential Medicines for Children (aka Essential Medicines List for Children or EMLc), published by the World Health Organization (WHO), contains the medications considered to be most effective and safe in children up to twelve years of age to meet the most important needs in a health system.
+The WHO Model List of Essential Medicines for Children (a.k.a.
+Essential Medicines List for Children or EMLc), published by the World Health Organization (WHO), contains the medications considered to be most effective and safe for children up to twelve years of age to meet the most important needs in a health system.

 The list is divided into core items and complementary items.
 The core items are deemed to be the most cost-effective options for key health problems and are usable with little additional health care resources.
-The complementary items either require additional infrastructure such as specially trained health care providers or diagnostic equipment or have a lower cost–benefit ratio.
+The complementary items either require additional infrastructure, such as specially trained health care providers, or diagnostic equipment or have a lower benefit–cost ratio.

 The first list for children was created in 2007, and the list is in its 10th edition as of 2025.

 Note: An α indicates a medicine is on the complementary list.